peakflames/mogzi/.clinerules/developer_guidelines.md

 - **Expression-bodied members:** Use expression-bodied members for simple methods and properties.
 - **`IAsyncEnumerable<T>`:** Use `IAsyncEnumerable<T>` for streaming asynchronous data.
 - **`nameof` operator:** Use the `nameof` operator to get the name of a variable, type, or member as a string.
+- **Assume Cross-Platform:** All code that interacts with the operating system (e.g., file paths, processes, environment variables) **must** be written and tested for Windows, macOS, and Linux compatibility from the start.
+Use `System.Runtime.InteropServices.RuntimeInformation` for OS-specific logic.
+- **Verify AOT Compatibility:** This is an AOT-compiled project.
+Before adding any new NuGet package or using a .NET API, you **must** verify it is compatible with Native AOT compilation to avoid significant rework.

 ## CLI Design